petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/quotas-and-resource-usage.md

    - Builds: Status of all builds generated in the present day.

-1. At the bottom of Plan Allocation and Consumption, is the **Storage** section.
+1. At the bottom of Plan Allocation and Consumption is the Storage section.
 It contains two graphs:

    - Document Library: Storage consumption in the document library for each environment.